burakiscoding/flutter_movie_rating/README.md

 ## Developer's note

 I aimed to explain the structure of an application.
 That's why I didn't pay attention to the details of each feature.
 And I didn't aim to build good looking UI.
+And I don't want to lose so much time on a portfolio project.

 ## How to install